lukifer23/svg-X/README.md

 SVG Bolt is available as a standalone desktop application for Windows, macOS, and Linux.
 The desktop version offers the same functionality as the web version, but runs locally without requiring a browser.

-1. Download the appropriate installer for your platform:
-   - Windows: `SVG-Bolt-1.0.0-x64.exe` (64-bit) or `SVG-Bolt-1.0.0-arm64.exe` (ARM)
-   - macOS: `SVG-Bolt-1.0.0-x64.dmg` (Intel) or `SVG-Bolt-1.0.0-arm64.dmg` (Apple Silicon)
-   - Linux: `SVG-Bolt-1.0.0-x64.AppImage` or `SVG-Bolt-1.0.0-arm64.AppImage`

-2. Run the installer and follow the on-screen instructions.

-3. Launch the application from your desktop or applications menu.

-The desktop application provides access on the local network automatically.
-When the app starts, it will display the URL for both local and network access.
+#### Windows Installation

+Two options are available for Windows:

+1. **Unpacked Application (Recommended)**:
+   - Download `SVG-Bolt-win-unpacked.zip` from the latest release
+   - Extract the zip file to a location of your choice
+   - Run `SVG Bolt.exe` from the extracted directory

+2. **Portable Executable**:
+   - Download `SVG Bolt-1.0.0-x64.exe` from the latest release
+   - Run the executable directly - no installation required

+Both versions automatically provide access on your local network when running.

+#### macOS and Linux

+Coming soon!
+We're working on builds for these platforms.

 ### Development Setup